-Zahira Melendez Therapy, LMFT-A
+Zahira Melendez Therapy

 "I learned that courage was not the absence of fear, but the triumph over it. " - Nelson Mandela